 General Plant Care and Maintenance

 Your new garden is finally installed.
 What are your next steps???
-The following are a general list of tips to ensure your new investment thrives in its new home.
+The following is a general list of tips to ensure your new investment thrives in its new home.

 Water is crucial to a plants survival but too much is almost worse than not enough in most cases.
 Newly planted trees and shrubs need much more water than established plants do.
 Don’t be afraid to check the soil below the mulch to see how wet it is down there before adding more.
-Usually at first, between 30-60 minutes each day depending on the heat and wind conditions is enough for the first 10 days to 2 weeks, then you can ease off as the plants become more established.
+Usually at first, watering once a day depending on the heat and wind conditions is enough for the first 10 days to 2 weeks, then you can ease off as the plants become more established.

 Mulch and Garden Care

 Mulch is a great way to help your plants thrive.
 It helps regulate the root temperature and minimizes water evaporation in hot weather.
 Also preventing damage in the winter by insulating the plants.
 It also helps limit weed growth in gardens which is beneficial because weeds will compete with new plants for nutrients creating a stressful environment.
 A nice shredded softwood mulch like a pine or hemlock help breakdown the soil and constantly add nutrients as they breakdown throughout the year.
 Mulch should be added every year to the garden keep the optimum depth of 3”.

 Tree and Shrub Fertilizing is a great way to give your plants a great nutritional boost.
 It stimulates root and foliar growth and just gives your plants a head start.
 The benefits are tremendous.
 We now offer this service and have a fully equipped spray truck with deep root injection capabilities.
 Please call or email for a quote.

 For the most part some additional mulch in your garden is all you will need.
 But, if you have any evergreens or specimen plants in your landscape, a wrapping of burlap is probably a good idea to help prevent winter damage from ice and snow (Cedars are especially susceptible to this).